pagodingo/react-multistep-form/README.md

 My <a href="https://whimsical-salamander-7e72fa.netlify.app/">profile creator implementation</a> required some helper components, those components can be found in `/core`.

-Helpers aside, all steps are in `/steps`.
+Helpers aside - all components are in `/steps`.

 ## Moving from one step to another